McCrae Homestead: History

+The homestead was built on 21360 acre at the foot of Arthurs Seat, a small mountain, near the shores of Port Phillip in c.
+1844 by Andrew McCrae, a lawyer, and his wife, Georgiana Huntly McCrae, a notable portrait artist and Victorian-era diarist.

 McCrae family

-The McCraes were early settlers to the new colony of Victoria, Australia.
-Andrew arrived from England in 1839, and Georgiana also emigrated to Australia following her husband in 1841 with their four young sons.

-As did Georgiana, her eldest son, George Gordon McCrae (1833–1927) recorded many of his experiences at Arthur's Seat both in diary form and as sketches and paintings.
-They were one of the first families to settle on the Mornington Peninsula and they built their new home near the future location of McCrae Lighthouse, overlooking Port Phillip.
-The McCraes also knew Arthur's Seat as Wango, the name given this large granite outcrop, by the Bunurong.
+The McCrae family were early settlers to the new colony of Victoria, Australia.
+Andrew McCrae arrived from England in 1839, and his wife, Georgiana, also emigrated in 1841 with their four young sons.
+Their eldest son, George Gordon (1833–1927) recorded many of his experiences at Arthur's Seat both in diary form and as sketches and paintings; as did his mother.
+They were one of the first families to settle on the Mornington Peninsula and they built their new home near the future location of the McCrae Lighthouse, overlooking Port Phillip.
+The McCrae family also knew Arthur's Seat as Wango, the name given by the Bunurong to the large granite outcrop.